When you receive an offer

 Once we have received the Pre-entry form and accompanying evidence, we will get in touch with you to discuss your support needs further.
 We aim to create a Disability Access Plan (DAP) for students during the summer months so that any support - including exam arrangements - is in place when you begin your studies.
 A DAP is a document created in consultation with the applicant/student to inform the Department about the impact on study and ways they can support the student.

-We can offer telephone or face-to-face appointments during the summer months.
+We can offer telephone appointments, video call appointments via Microsoft Teams and face-to-face appointments during the summer months.
 During these meetings, we can let you know more about the support available at the University of Bath and you will have the opportunity to discuss any concerns or ask any questions.
-We will contact you automatically once we receive your completed pre-entry form, however, if you would like to make an appointment please call 01225 383838 or email us at email@example.com.
+We will contact you automatically once we receive your completed pre-entry form, however, if you would like to make an appointment please call 01225 383838 or email us at firstname.lastname@example.org.

 We also run the campus buddy scheme for students who may benefit from additional support with the social and practical aspects of student life during the first semester of their first year.